atljp/THUG-SDL/README.md

 - PARTYMANX: Original development of Partymod.
 Thanks for the help and patience!
 - %.gone.: Clownjob'd mod for THUG which provided useful insights
-- Zedek the Plague Doctor ™: LazyStruct and LazyArray classes, Logger and lots of script-related helper code
+- Zedek the Plague Doctor ™: LazyStruct and LazyArray classes, Logger and ExceptionHandler and lots of script-related helper code
 - Hardronix: DirectX9 and general code support
 - Thanks to everyone who tested this mod during development!